Classificatory disputes about art: Historical schemes

+Antiquity

 In the Zhou dynasty of ancient China, excellence in the liù yì (六藝), or "Six Arts", was expected of the junzi (君子), or "perfect gentleman", as defined by philosophers like Confucius.
 Because these arts spanned both the civil and military aspects of life, excelling in all six required a scholar to be very well-rounded and polymathic.
 The Six Arts were as follows: